Rearmament: The Essential "Coopetition" Among Small, Medium, and Large Defense Companies

 French defense SMEs have long operated within a framework of vertical relationships with the sector’s major manufacturers.
 The fall of the Berlin Wall, followed by a sharp reduction in military budgets, highlighted the fragility of this model.
 In response to the decline in government orders to large corporations, many SMEs turned to developing technological innovations for civilian or dual-use applications.

 Starting in the 2000s, these SMEs seized the opportunity presented by the emergence of disruptive technologies such as robotics, big data, artificial intelligence, and the Internet of Things.
-Bolstered by the creation ofthe Defense Innovation Agency in 2018, they were able to return to the forefront by offering high-value-added solutions for defense, often derived from expertise developed in the civilian sector.
+Bolstered by the creation ofthe Defense Innovation Agency in 2018, they were able to return to the forefront by offering high-value-added solutions for defense, often drawing on expertise developed in the civilian sector.
 Companies specializing in drones, such as Delair and Novadem, are developing solutions for the French military.
-Consequently, the traditional subcontracting relationship is giving way to more horizontal dynamics.
+As a result, the traditional subcontracting relationship is giving way to more horizontal dynamics.

 “Let’s not be afraid—neither of our own ideas nor of those of others.
 In short, let’s always innovate. […] We must think globally and not pit small businesses against industrial giants,” said Florence Parly, France’s Minister of the Armed Forces from 2017 to 2022, in a speech on November 22, 2018.